ImpactComputing/AkkaThrift/README.md

 A Scala Akka.IO based Thrift server

-AkkaThrift provides a pure Akka based TCP server for handling a thrift file.
+AkkaThrift provides a pure Akka based TCP server for handling thrift services.
 It provides a good way to use Thrift for external APIs while using Akka internally.

 Example Usage:

     import com.impact.akkathrift._

     implicit val actorSystem = AkkaThriftServer.actorSystem